The Headline Number: A 10%–15% Service Fee

 Final Verdict: Are FeetFinder Fees "Worth It"?

 If you're an established creator with consistent traffic and a solid monthly sales baseline, FeetFinder's fee structure might be tolerable.
-Once you're regularly making $300–$500+/month, the subscription stings less.
+Once you're regularly making $300–$500+/month, the fixed seller platform fee stings less.

-But for new creators, casual creators, or anyone still figuring out marketing, the combination of fixed subscription + commission is a harsh deal.
+But for new creators, casual creators, or anyone still figuring out marketing, the combination of fixed seller fee + service fee is a harsh deal.
 You're taking all the risk up front, and the platform gets paid either way.

-Bottom line: FeetFinder's 20% commission is only one piece of the cost picture.
-Once you factor in subscriptions and slow months, your real take-home rate is much lower.
+Bottom line: FeetFinder's 10%–15% service fee is only one piece of the cost picture.
+Once you factor in seller platform fees and slow months, your real take-home rate depends heavily on volume.
 A platform with a tiered model like Footly's — where heavy sellers can drop the platform fee to as low as 5% (Icon) — gives you a fairer shot at growing your margins as your sales grow.